 Filthy talk (harsh jesting)

-I should also say, I have NO interest in debating these Christian struggles in life with you.
-Read your Bible or find a good church for deeper understanding.
+I should also say, I have NO interest in debating these Christian struggles in life.

 I know my job and it “ain’t” being a pastor!